yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 - Diamond model: `capability`
 - Description: Optional

-Click "save".
+Click "**save**".
 Now, time to link the indicator to our attack pattern!

 ### Tag the attack pattern and link it to the indicator